 Contact: For more information please email firstname.lastname@example.org

 The Foundation, through the Projects Committee organises functions for Members and the wider PLC Community.
-These include the biennial PLC Dinner, which is open for every parent and Old Collegian at PLC which in 2010 is on Saturday 19 June at 9 Darling St Sth Yarra.
-Also includes regular breakfasts and tours of major Melbourne art events as well as PLC-wide Cocktail parties.
+These include the biennial PLC Dinner and regular breakfasts and tours of major Melbourne art events.

 Contact: For more information please email email@example.com